amine7777/katacoda-scenarios/ansible-1/step3.md

 Let's see how to create directories using *file* module.

-First, in this step we are going to create an inventory file.
+First, in this step we are going to create an inventory file '*inventory_file*'.

 <pre class="file" data-target="clipboard">
 localhost_machine  ansible_ssh_host=localhost